Lenoir's Creek Farm

 Alma Elizabeth Cathey and George Bascombe Justice married on April 7, 1880, and they built the one and one-half story frame vernacular Victorian Folk style house on one hundred and sixty-five acres.
 They reared three sons and four daughters in the house, and the family resided there until 1991 when the house fell into disrepair and declined to its present 1.6 acres.
 An original porch had a turned post and railing that will be added by property owners, Will and Lori Thompsen, who purchased the home in 2016.
 The house and property are now protected as historically and architecturally significant by Preservation NC under a preservation easement.

-The Justice House is the only house in Bethel to be honored with a plaque denoting conservation easement protection from the Historic Preservation Foundation of North Carolina.
+The Justice House is the only house in Bethel, and only the second in Haywood County, to be honored with a plaque denoting conservation easement protection from the Historic Preservation Foundation of North Carolina.